stackburner/stanford-ml/README.md

 # Welcome

-Some of the basic concepts of machine learning using python.
+Some of the basic concepts of ML implemented using Python.